mysterium-coniunctionis/gsaps-social-media-app/docs/core/getting-started/QUICKSTART_MACBOOK.md

 **Time to demo: ~5 minutes** ⏱️

 This guide will get the GSAPS Social Media App running on your MacBook Pro in just a few steps.
+For additional reference material, consult the [DOCUMENTATION_INDEX.md](../../../DOCUMENTATION_INDEX.md) to browse the complete documentation library.

 ---